Advertiser Disclosure

 A parent, grandparent, family member, or friend can open an RESP account on behalf of a child.

-You can choose to open an individual RESP per child or include all your kids under a family plan.
+You can open an individual RESP per child or include all your kids under a family plan.
 There are also Group RESPs that combine RESP plans for unrelated individuals.

 What is an RESP